-How Our Curriculum is Unique
+How STEM Curriculum is Unique

-STEM School Chattanooga's curriculum offers learning experiences based in the real world, using a model focused on science, technology, engineering, math, and the arts.
-Students develop important academic and career skills as they learn through projects developed in collaboration with local industry.
-Students are expected to address current issues and problems; to comprehend, apply, and innovate with the knowledge they learn; and to make the connection between academic learning and real world situations.
-The key attributes to this curriculum design are through project/problem based learning and backwards planning and curriculum design.
+STEM School Chattanooga's curriculum offers learning experiences based in the real world – using a model focused on science, technology, engineering, math, and the arts.
+Projects are developed in collaboration with local industry and higher education institutions, and are designed to address current issues and problems.
+This nurtures important academic and career skills as students are expected to comprehend, apply, and innovate with the knowledge they learn.
+Such projects also help students make the connection between academic learning and real-world situations.
+The key attributes of this curriculum are built through project/problem based learning (PBL) and backwards planning and curriculum design.

-How Our Classroom Structure is Unique
+How STEM Classroom Structure is Unique

-How Our Grading Practices are Unique
+How STEM Grading Practices are Unique

 STEM School Chattanooga uses a grading practice that focuses on student performance of content standards – referred to as grading for learning.
 The belief is that student grades should reflect what students know and are able to do.
 Therefore, the grading system expresses a student’s level of understanding, not just a number.
 It also challenges students to produce truly advanced level work, since only performances that demonstrate application, synthesis, and evaluation of content are rewarded with high achievement.